riyachandarana/Empirical-Project-2026/README.md

-# AI Exposure and the US Labour Market
+# Does AI exposure reward high-skill work?
+Evidence from US labour markets

 ## Research Question
-How is AI exposure associated with wages, employment, and labour demand across occupations in the US labour market?
+How is occupation level AI exposure associated with wages, employment and labour demand in the US?

 ## Overview